 But sometimes, for various reasons, users may wish to restore control file under TrustedInstallerand manual method, described in this articleIs somewhat complicated and requires some time to be done.
 Another method is much faster, is adding another option in Context Menu, Which can be restored using the files under TrustedInstaller ownership.

 Adding option Restore ownership in ConMenu text by manually modifying the system registry is quite complicated and cause any unpleasant consequences (such as system errors) Especially for users who are not familiar with them, so we recommend using a script "Ready", similar to that for adding Take Ownership option.
-Simply click on it, then confirm adding the information contained in the system registry script and option Restore Ownership will appear in right-click menu of Windows.
+Simply click on it, then confirm adding the information contained in the system registry script and option Restore Ownership will appear in the right-click menu of Windowscommunity.
 And whenever you need to restore TrustedInstaller as owner of any system file, right click on it and click on that.